Article Written by Service Dog Society and edited to reflect Can Do Canines policies and training procedures.

 7. Be Prepared for Access Challenges

 Unfortunately, not everyone knows the laws regarding service dogs.
 This can cause issues when trying to enter businesses with your dog.
 These access challenges can range from quick and easy to a long and traumatic experience that could involve law enforcement and even going to court.
 Be prepared for this.
 The most important step you can take is to know the laws and your rights.
 Read the federal laws, your state laws, housing, flying, work, and any other laws that apply to your situation.
 Read them again.
 Take notes and make sure your support system knows the laws as well.
 If you encounter a situation, having someone who can step in and back you up will make a huge difference.
 Practice what you might say in front of a mirror so you are as prepared as possible.

-Print out the ADA Service Animal FAQs and the laws and keep them in your purse or your pocket.
+If questions arise, review the FAQs about Service animals and the ADA.
 Access disputes can be really scary, especially if you are prone to anxiety or your disabilities involve communication difficulties.
 It’s important to stay calm.
-Some people use their phone to record what is happening.
+Some people use their phones to record what is happening.
 However, this is often seen as confrontational by the other person and may escalate the situation.

 In a number of states, all parties to the conversation must be notified that they’re being recorded before you start, lest you run afoul of felony wiretapping laws.
 An alternative to recording is taking notes immediately afterwards about what was said and who was involved, including date, time, and location.
 Calmly recite the laws and if at all possible educate the other party.
 If the police are involved, cooperate with what they say.
 If the situation cannot be resolved in the moment, be sure to report it to the DOJ afterwards and follow up so other handlers don’t have to go through the same thing.

 8. You Are Not Required to Carry an ID or Other Proof